 How to Beat Menopause Depression

 Estrogen especially plays a key role in regulating the central nervous system.
-Not only does the loss of estrogen affect the functioning of the hypothalamus but also affects the cerebellum and hippocampus, two components of the brain primarily controlling mood, motor skills and cognition.
+Not only does the loss of estrogen affect the functioning of the hypothalamus, but it also affects the cerebellum and hippocampus, two components of the brain primarily controlling mood, motor skills, and cognition.

-In fact, studies have shown that a woman’s brain is essentially an “estrogen target organ”.
-Estrogen’s presence in the CNS is clearly associated with the growth of axons and dendrites in the brain as well as neurotransmitter release (specifically, serotonin) and protection against dementia-like disorders.
-Alternately, progesterone acts to reduce serotonin levels and exerts a depressive effect when there is not enough estrogen in a woman’s body to counteract these depressive effects.2
+In fact, studies have shown that a woman’s brain is essentially an “estrogen target organ.”
+Estrogen’s presence in the CNS is clearly associated with the growth of axons and dendrites in the brain, as well as neurotransmitter release (specifically serotonin) and protection against dementia-like disorders.
+Alternatively, progesterone acts to reduce serotonin levels and exerts a depressive effect when there is not enough estrogen in a woman’s body to counteract these depressive effects.2

-During perimenopause and menopause, estrogen and progesterone production fluctuates as ovary functioning begins declining.
-When too little estrogen and too much progesterone starts flooding a woman’s body, the brain reacts by interfering with production and release of neurotransmitters involved in mood, cognition, memory and overall health.
-That’s why nearly all women experience the classic signs of menopause: anxiety, depression, hot flashes, moodiness, lack of energy and problems with focus and memory.3
+During perimenopause and menopause, estrogen and progesterone production fluctuates as ovarian function begins to decline.
+When too little estrogen and too much progesterone start flooding a woman’s body, the brain reacts by interfering with the production and release of neurotransmitters involved in mood, cognition, memory, and overall health.
+That’s why nearly all women experience the classic signs of menopause: anxiety, depression, hot flashes, moodiness, lack of energy, and problems with focus and memory.3

 - High blood pressure